 BC Link radios are water-resistant, but not waterproof.
-It is IP56 watertight.
+The BC Link radio is IP56 watertight.
 During heavy snow or rain, we suggest covering your radio Smart Microphone (Smart Mic) from exposure to the elements when possible to prevent water from freezing to the Smart Mic, which may cause communication issues as well as excess water saturation when drying out.
 Storing your radios in a warm dry place is recommended to keep saturation from entering the radio and potentially hindering its performance.

 Can I connect my BC Link Radio to the earphone jack in my helmet?